 UGC NET is conducted by CBSE and is a qualifying exam for the posts of Assistant Professor or Junior Research Fellowship or both.
 UGC NET also serves as eligibility criteria for admission to PhD degree program as many universities exempt NET qualified candidates from appearing in written test and call such candidates directly for the interview.

-CBSE UGC NET exam 2017 has now concluded.
-The official answer keys for the exam will release soon.
-Candidates can go through the following table to know more about the rest of the schedule for UGC NET 2017:
+CBSE UGC NET exam 2017 notification is released by CBSE.
+Candidates can apply online from August 1, 2017.
+Candidates can go through the following table to know more about the detailed schedule for CBSE UGC NET 2017:

 UGC NET 2017 Admit Card